WHO WE ARE

 CHILD ADVOCATE OF THE YEAR

-Specialized law services
+Specialized legal services

 Elliot began his private practice specializing in Juvenile Delinquency/Child Abuse & Neglect, Parental Rights, Step Parent adoptions, Civil Rights & Harassment in Schools, Racial/Sexual/National Origin/Disability Harassment and Employment Discrimination.